jbcodeforce/openshift-studies/docs/docker.md

 ## Why

 Lower memory consumption than VM.
-Define configuration, dependencies, command as file (Dockerfile).
+Define configuration, dependencies, command in a unique file (Dockerfile).
 It uses registry to store images.
 Image is like a VM image.
 Container is a running instance of an image.
-Docker engine helps to manage the life cycle and commands on a local machine.
+Docker engine helps to manage the  container life cycle and exposes API for the CLI.

 ![](./images/docker.png)